 In general, when it comes to packing, being a car camper is great because you just drive up to your campsite and have your whole car accessible to you.
 You can bring as much as you want and leave what you don’t need in the car, so don’t be afraid to overpack while you figure out what works for you!

 One last thing – make sure to bring a change of underwear as well as a few pairs of socks since (spoiler alert) you most likely won’t be showering.

 If I’m not showering, what toiletries should I bring?

-One large bundle is enough for two people to have a decent s’mores and beer sesh for one night, but if you plan on having the fire going for several hours, it never hurts to grab two.
+Do not bring wood from home.
+It can bring in funky plant diseases if you live far away from where you’re camping, and obviously that’s not cool to do.
+One large bundle is enough for two people to have a decent s’mores and beer sesh for one night, but if you plan on having the fire going for several hours, grab two.

 But what about food?

 You have two basic options: buy a dehydrated meal OR make your own meal.

 Dehydrated meals aren’t super cost-effective, but they are very easy to make.
 You just add boiling water to the pouch of dehydrated food, wait a few minutes, and eat.
 The packages all say two servings, but they’re not nearly enough for my husband to split with me.
 I recommend buying one pouch per person eating.